 It’s normal for your memory to decline as you age.
 This is due, in part, to the shrinking of your hippocampus, the structure in your brain responsible for converting short-term memories into long-term memories.

 But can you grow your hippocampus?
 Yes.
-Focusing on ways to grow your hippocampus can make sure your memory doesn’t decline too fast and slow memory loss.
+Focusing on ways to grow the size of the hippocampus can make sure your memory doesn’t decline too fast and slow memory loss.
 The most effective ways to grow your hippocampus are natural and you can implement them into your life today.

-This post is part of my your brain on nature series, where I walk you through the different parts of the brain and how spending more time in nature can positively impact them.
-Overall, spending more time in nature and living a more natural lifestyle can improve your mood, improve your cognitive functioning, and grow your hippocampus!
+This post is part of my your brain on nature series, where I walk you through the different parts of the brain and how spending more time in nature can positively impact your neuroscience.
+Overall, spending more time in nature and living a more natural lifestyle can improve your mental health, improve your cognitive functioning, and grow your hippocampus!

 What is the hippocampus?

-There are many ways to make more hippocampi.
+There are many ways to make more hippocampi and improve memory performance.
 These include:

 - Learning new things or a new language